IBM/ibmi-bob/docs/getting-started/prerequisites.md

 > [!WARNING]
 > If you did not add `/QOpenSys/pkgs/bin` to the PATH variable, you may not be able to invok *yum* or *chsh* directly.
-Try specifing the full path using `/QOpenSys/pkgs/bin/yum` or `/QOpenSys/pkgs/bin/chsh`.
+Try specifying the full path using `/QOpenSys/pkgs/bin/yum` or `/QOpenSys/pkgs/bin/chsh`.

 ## TGTCCSID support on the ILE RPG compilers